Generalizing Liquid Democracy to multi-agent delegation: A Voting Weight Measure and Equilibrium Analysis: Formal framework

-The preservation of voting power is a desired property in the generalization of the classic LD model, which requires that the sum of the voting power of each agent and the lost voting power in delegation cycles equals the number of agents.
-Although this property is usually achieved through the normalization of the voting weight vector, it is demonstrated in our case that this step is unnecessary and, therefore, preserves the interpretation of the proposed voting measure discussed in Section \ref{sec:preli}.
-The proof of this property is presented in the following result.
+The preservation of voting weight is a desired property in the generalization of the classic LD model, which requires that the sum of the voting weight of each agent and the lost voting weight in delegation cycles equals the number of agents.
+Although this property is usually achieved through the normalization of the voting weight vector, it is demonstrated in our case that this step is unnecessary and, therefore, preserves the probabilistic interpretation of the proposed voting measure discussed in Section \ref{sec:preli}.
+The proof of this property is presented in the following result, and its proof is given in Appendix \ref{proof:teo_cons}.